 The IBD BioResource is a UK-wide initiative designed to capitalise fully on the recent advances in understanding IBD causation, and maximise their potential translation to clinical benefit – for example in facilitating the development of new and better therapies, helping to understand the triggers for disease flares or allowing identification of predictors of treatment response.

-Our goal is to recruit a very large panel of 25,000 patients with Crohn’s disease or ulcerative colitis in whom detailed clinical and genetic data are recorded and who are willing to be recalled for future research projects.
+Our goal is to recruit a very large panel of over 25,000 patients with Crohn’s disease or ulcerative colitis in whom detailed clinical and genetic data are recorded and who are willing to be recalled for future research projects.
 This ‘recallability’ is a critical new feature, allowing scientists and investigators with approved projects to rapidly access precisely defined sub-groups of patients, for example based on their genetic make-up or disease characteristics such as response to specific therapies or development of particular complications.
 The range of potential projects will be wide (anything from answering questionnaires to providing fresh samples to participating in trials of new therapies).
 Importantly IBD BioResource volunteers, once notified of new projects, will be free to opt in or opt out as they wish at the time, according to their availability, their interest in the particular new project and their willingness to participate.

 You may review our Patient Information Sheet here